asticode/go-astilectron-bundler/README.md

 The available CLI flags are:

-- `a`: the bundled environment is the current one
 - `v`: debug logs are shown

 # ldflags

 **astilectron-bundler** uses `ldflags` when building the project.
-The following variables are set:
+It means if you create global vars named as the following, you will be able to acces its value:

 - `AppName`:  filled with the configuration app name
 - `BuiltAt`: filled with the date the build has been done at

-and can be used in your project.